Frequently Asked Questions about Dorm Life

 - What kind of rooms are students housed in?

-In 2014, students will be housed in singles and doubles in L&C's Platt-Howard.
+In 2015, students will be housed in singles and doubles in UPS's Smith and University.

 Students placed together are approximately of the same age.
 Students who know each other prior to arriving at Mathcamp may request to be in the same room.

 - Are the rooms for girls and boys on the same floor?